 On successful completion of this course the students would be awarded the SIT50416 Diploma of Hospitality Management which is a nationally recognised qualification.
 This could help students gain entry into career paths or further education in the field of Hospitality.

 This program is delivered on full time basis in mixed mode which includes classroom environment for the theory component and practical component of the course is delivered in both the Imperial Training Kitchen and through Work-based Training.

 For each unit, candidates are provided with a Learner Resource, which includes materials used in the training sessions including practice activities, theory reviews and case study assessments.

-Work Based Training (WBT) has been implemented at The Imperial College of Australia as part of SIT50416 Diploma of Hospitality Management for the delivery of SITHCCC020 Work effectively as a cook.
-A total of 192 hours will be completed in WBT.
-This will include a session for WBT Induction and another for the log book discussion/feedback and written assessment.
+Work Based Training (WBT) has been implemented at The Imperial College of Australia as part of SIT50416 Diploma of Hospitality Management for the delivery of SITHCCC020 Work effectively as a cook and SITHKOP005 Coordinate cooking operations.
+A total of 240 hours will be completed in WBT.

 WBT is aimed at giving students a varied experience in a real live situation, under normal commercial pressures.